OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-04.md

 as well as the posts of the surrounding courtyard with their bases, tent pegs, ropes, all their equipment, and everything related to their use.
 Assign to each man by name the specific items he is to carry.

 ## Numbers 4:33
-This is the service of the Merarite clans as they work at the tent of meeting under the direction of Ithamar, son of Aaron the priest.”
+This is what the Merarite clans are responsible for as they work at the tent of meeting under the direction of Ithamar, son of Aaron, the priest.

 ## Numbers 4:34
 Moses, Aaron, and the leaders of the community counted the Kohathites by their clans and their fathers’ households.